Office of Resident Affairs

 NSHA Medical Education Office

-The Nova Scotia Health Authority Medical Education Office provide support for resients on the hospital site.
-Contact: firstname.lastname@example.org
+The Nova Scotia Health Authority Medical Education Office provide support for residents on the hospital site.
+Contact: Jesse.Joice@nshealth.ca

 Other support services